wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * Reusing templates
    <br /><br />

    <a name="Idempotent"></a>
    PROTIP: Terrform files are "idempotent" (repeat runs don't change anything if nothing is changed).
 Thus Terraform defines the "desired state configuration".

-  NOTE: Terraform remote configures remote state storage with Terraform.
+   NOTE: The `terraform remote` command configures remote state storage.

 <a name="ProviderCreds"></a>

 ### Provider credentials

 Since the point of Terraform is to get you into clouds, Terraform looks for specific environment variables containing AWS credentials.

+1. Got to IAM in AWS to define a user with a password.
+1. Grant rules to the AWS user to use services.
-Many Mac users add credentials in their ~/.bash_profile these lines:
+1. Mac users: add credentials in their `~/.bash_profile` these lines:

    <pre>
 export AWS_ACCESS_KEY_ID=(your access key id)